Get

 Independent, loyal, observant, and sometimes standoffish

 South Russian Ovcharkas are friendly and laid-back around their people, but the powerful dogs can also be incredibly independent.
-While most enjoy spending lots of time with their human family members, South Russian Ovcharkas are also happy to hang out alone.
+While most enjoy spending lots of time with their family members, South Russian Ovcharkas are also happy to hang out alone.

-South Russian Ovcharkas Breed Characteristics
+South Russian Ovcharka Characteristics

 Energy